 ATP is made up of adenine and ribose (don’t worry about it) connected to three phosphate groups, PO4 3-.
 Each of those has a negative charge, meaning they reaaaaally don’t like being smooshed together, and that you can harvest some energy whenever you pluck one off.
 That mechanism basically runs our lives, and Cohn used NMR to determine where the cleavages happen, how enzymes based on different metallic ions interact with it, how the molecule reorients itself during different reactions, and pulled back the curtain on the hidden intermediate processes that our cells use to make ready energy from the products of photosynthesis.

 It was outstanding work and, astoundingly, she did not receive a full professorship for it until 1960, twenty two years after her work with the Coris began.
-Better times, and the explosion of MRI technology, brought further recognition, and she was awarded the National Medal of Science in 1983 and the Chandler Medal in 1986.
+Better times, and the explosion of MRI technology which may now come with a radiology ai software, brought further recognition, and she was awarded the National Medal of Science in 1983 and the Chandler Medal in 1986.
 She was ambitious, demanding, brilliant – the author of 160 papers, and a pioneer of a field that changed how we diagnose illness.
 She died at the age of 96 in 2009, but her masterful work continues to save lives and prod the fuzzy edges of biochemistry, where structure is king and the unknown runs deep.

 FURTHER READING: NMR and Biochemistry: A Symposium Honoring Mildred Cohn (1979) features a brief introduction from Carl Cori talking about her work in the Cori lab, and is followed up by a summary by Cohn herself of some of her accomplishments in NMR.
 The rest of the book is made up of a series of papers by other NMR scientists who don’t deal directly with Cohn, so your choice if you want to buy a 400 page science volume for 26 pages of Cohn content.
 I did.
 On the internet, there’s a neat 18 minute video put out by the Chemical Heritage Foundation that you can find here which focuses primarily on her life and struggles for professional recognition.